Canadian Sponsorship Forum Xperience

 The JUNO Awards have showcased the best and brightest of Canada’s talent, from international superstars to incredible emerging artists.
 Alanis Morissette, Anne Murray, Black Eyed Peas, Bryan Adams, Céline Dion, Coldplay, deadmau5, Drake, Joni Mitchell, Justin Bieber, k.d. lang, Kiesza, Michael Bublé, Neil Young, Nelly Furtado, Oscar Peterson, Rush, Shania Twain, Shawn Mendes, The Weeknd, and Tina Turner are just some of the artists who have graced the JUNO stage.

 Digital assets produced by our content creators, JUNO TV, have over 3.9 million views from almost every country in the world since its launch in 2013.
-Our growing social reach has peaked at over 1 billion impressions in 2015 alone.
+Our growing social and live stream reach has peaked at over 1.7 billion impressions in 2016 alone.

 Since its inception in 1997 MusiCounts has contributed almost $8 Million to support music education in Canada.
 These funds have impacted over 700 school communities from coast to coast, supported over 330 post-secondary music program graduates, and honoured 10 extraordinary music teachers through the MusiCounts Teacher of the Year Award.